killouto/go-nogo-desktop-and-mobile-compatible-psytoolkit/README.md

-# cognitive-tasks-persian-mobile-desktop
-A collection of three Persian-language cognitive psychology experiments (memory, inhibition, task switching) adapted for both mobile and desktop using PsyToolkit.
-# Persian Cognitive Psychology Tasks (PsyToolkit)

-This repository contains three web-adapted cognitive psychology tasks, designed in **PsyToolkit** and translated into **Persian**.
+This repository contains one web-adapted cognitive psychology tasks, designed in **PsyToolkit** and translated into **Persian**.
 Each task has been technically adapted for both **desktop and mobile platforms**.

 ## Included Tasks